iagoleal/iagoleal.github.io/posts/fft-hylo.md

 ```

 Alright, time to implement the actual algorithm.
-Let's begin with the `divide` method.
+Let's begin with the `divide` step.
 Our algorithm must take a list of complex numbers and
 rewrite it as a binary tree whose leafs are sublists of odd dimension
 and nodes represent splitting an even-dimensional list.